acasajus/verbtest/README.md

 # How to run
 *******

- Running make docker should install dependencies, build and start docker-compose.
+  - Running make docker should install dependencies, build and start docker-compose.
 The apigw listens in port 8000 so make sure you don't have anything running there.
 Once the containers have been build you can run them again just by runnind `docker-compose up`.
 An example request can be executed with curl by doing `curl http://localhost:8000/dialog -X POST -d '{"text": "nlu: hello"}' --header "Authorization: Bearer aaa"`.
 Each service publishes itself in consul, so at any time you may connect to http://localhost:8500 and see in realtime what services are connected and how many.
 The webpage runs in port 8080.
 So once everything has been built and is up-and-running load http://localhost:8080 in your browser to run the webpage.

+  - There is an example mock test that starts an nlu service and makes an example request.
+To run it simply do `make test`

 # Follow the code
 *******